turtlebot/turtlebot4-user-manual/tutorials/first_node_cpp.md

 {% tabs package %}
 {% tab package galactic %}

-You will need to create a ROS2 package to hold your files.
+You will need to create a ROS 2 package to hold your files.
 For this tutorial, we will create a package called `turtlebot4_cpp_tutorials` with a node called `turtlebot4_first_cpp_node`.

 ```bash
 source /opt/ros/galactic/setup.bash